 Businesses can install a driveway alert at the front or back entrance of office buildings or parking lots to be notified when customers arrive.
-Perfect for this application is a brand new model that uses a pair of solar-powered break beam sensors to create an infrared cross beam and detect any intruder that passes through the beam area.
+Perfect for this application is the Dakota Alert 2500 that uses a pair of solar-powered break beam sensors to create an infrared cross beam and detect any intruder that passes through the beam area.

 6. Surveillance aid for large properties or outbuildings